 -Rationale: We have decided to change up the art table and introduce a new medium.
 The table will include oil pastels for a few days and as the week progresses the teachers will add watercolor paint for the children to experiment with the effects of combining the two.
 At the collage table, we will be expanding the children's interest in gluing different collage materials to cardboard bases.
 The children will have access to magazines and will be able to cut different pictures out of them to make their own collage.

--Skills: Creative exploration, imagination, symbolic representation, self-expression, fine motor control, color recognition, creative risk-taking, and hand/finger strength.
+-Skills: Creative exploration, imagination, symbolic representation, self-expression, fine motor control, color recognition, creative risk-taking, and hand/finger strength, manual dexterity.

--Skills: Imaginative and cooperative play, scientific thinking, problem solving, construction skills, fine motor skills, sensory exploration and stimulation, creative expression, and social interaction.
+-Skills: Imaginative and cooperative play, scientific thinking, problem solving, fine motor skills, sensory exploration and stimulation, creative expression, and social interaction.

--Materials: Labeled pictures of the sequence of planting a seed, soybean seeds, clipboards, a marker, charts depicting the life cycle of a soybean plant, prompting questions, soil, planted seeds, worms, magnifying glasses, rulers, and plant growth charts.
+-Materials: Labeled visual pictures of planting a seed, soybean seeds, squirt bottles (with water), clipboards, writing utensils, charts depicting the life cycle of a soybean plant, prompting questions, mealworm beetles, worms, magnifying glasses, and a bug game.

 Math and Manipulatives